-Related to the elections: We may not take action on content that would normally be removed that is deemed newsworthy or in the public interest.
+Related to the elections: We may not take action on violating content that is deemed newsworthy.
 For instance, while we don’t allow violent content, we do not take action against content that depicts violence at a protest.

 Our approach: Block the account from future livestreaming

 Rationale: TikTok LIVE allows people further avenues for authentic connection with their audience, but community members must be over the age of 16 to livestream and are expected to maintain trust with their community.
 Community members who violate our Community Guidelines may lose access to this function.

 Related to the elections: A violation may include a livestream that seeks to incite violence or promote hateful ideologies, conspiracies, or disinformation.